 - Managers and coordinators will get the most advanced and current tips and techniques on budgeting, programming, management, trends, marketing and brochure design to increase enrollments, boost income and save on costs.

 - The content is geared to those in a variety of institutional settings conducting educational programs for the community, for business and industry, and seminars for professional development.

 - Colleges, universities, public schools, recreation departments, vocational.
 Technical schools, hospitals, museums, health care organizations, associations and private providers will be represented at this conference.
 More than 900 participants will come from at least five countries.

-LERN Annual Conference attendees can now receive undergraduate or graduate credit for their attendance through the University of South Dakota.
+LERN Annual Conference attendees can now receive graduate credit for their attendance through the University of South Dakota.

 In order to receive the 1.0 credit, participants must register for the LERN Annual Conference as well as directly through USD.
 Tuition for the credit is paid directly to USD – and the LERN Conference fee is separate.

-If you are not already a USD student, to receive credit, you first fill out this online registration form.
-Current USD students can use WebAdvisor.
+To receive the credit, you must register with USD here.
 The course prefix is: AHED 790.
 The course title is: Strategies for Lifelong Learning.
 The cost is $40.